 believers be to the praise of His glory?
 God will magnify His name and all

-other; and He created the heavens and the earth and all living things, and He
+mankind will come to the realization that Jesus is God and there is no other; He created the heavens and the earth and all living things, and He

 existence.